satya7289/1st-extension/README.md

+# Extension
-# Extension for Google Chrome for checking words directly to wikipedia.
+Extension for Google Chrome for checking words directly from wikipedia.